Information Sheet 6 - Committees

 Joint Investigatory Committees

-In the 57th Parliament of Victoria there are 12 Joint Investigatory Committees.
+In the 58th Parliament of Victoria there were nin Joint Investigatory Committees.
 These committees comprise Members of both the Legislative Assembly and the Legislative Council.
 Their roles, functions and terms of appointment are determined by the Parliamentary Committees Act 2003.
 Pursuant to this Act, the Joint Investigatory Committees are appointed at the commencement of each new Parliament.
 Through a resolution of either House of Parliament or an Order of the Governor in Council, each committee is given terms of reference which set out what the committee is to investigate and deadlines for reporting these investigations.
 A committee may also initiate its own investigations, although these are limited to inquiring into any annual report or other document relevant to its terms of reference.

 These committees comprise Members from political parties represented in the Victorian Parliament.
 Each Joint Investigatory Committee must consist of not less than five Members and no more than ten Members, with a minimum of one Member coming from each House.
 Administrative responsibility for the committees is divided between the two Houses.
 The Legislative Council currently oversees six Joint Investigatory Committees.